 The RSE staff are Aalto employees and are automatically bound to confidentiality, and have signed the same extra confidentiality agreement that Aalto IT system administrators have, and are similarly vetted.

 Using our services doesn’t affect your intellectual property right any more than another employee working on the project will.
 This is service-for-pay, so you get all rights.
-However, our RSEs expect to be acknowledged according to good scientific practice (see For researchers with a project).
+However, our RSEs expect to be acknowledged according to good scientific practice (see Starting a project with us).